 Fourth Expansion: (Austria, Finland, Sweden – 1995)

-The fourth enlargement of the EU is closely related to the post-Cold War developments.
+The fourth enlargement of the EU is closely related to post-Cold War developments.
 Following a policy of neutrality during the war, Austria, Finland, and Sweden decided to join the EU when the Cold War ended.
-Austria, Finland, and Sweden quietly became an EU member on 1 January 1995.
+Austria, Finland, and Sweden quietly became part of the EU on 1 January 1995.

 Fifth Expansion: (Hungary, Poland, Czech Republic, Slovakia, Slovenia, Latvia, Lithuania, Estonia, Malta, Cyprus – 2004) (Romania, Bulgaria – 2007)